The Inside story

-Experience Shabbat
+Experience Shabbat day

 Recharge your spirit with a Shabbat afternoon prayer service and a delicious Kiddush featuring the Rabbis signature Cholent!